tromp/cuckoo/README.md

 1) it performs only one very cheap siphash computation for about 3.3 random accesses to memory,

-2) its memory requirement can be set arbitrarily and doesn't allow for any time-memory trade-off.
+2) its memory requirement can be set arbitrarily

 3) verification of the proof of work is instant, requiring 2 sha256 and 42 siphash computations.